Uber offloads troubled self-driving unit to startup Aurora

+Uber is “developing autonomous vehicle technologies, which we believe have the long-term potential to provide safer and more efficient rides and deliveries to consumers, as well as lower prices,” the company said in its 2019 IPO filing.
+Uber said it envisioned an “expected long hybrid period of co-existence of Drivers and autonomous vehicles.”

+Uber and Aurora announced their plans Monday afternoon, adding that Uber would invest $400 million in the company and its CEO, Dara Khosrowshahi, would join Aurora’s board.
+Uber will maintain a minority stake.

-Uber’s self-driving division, known as the Advanced Technologies Group, came under scrutiny in 2018 after a self-driving Uber vehicle struck and killed 49-year-old woman in Tempe, Ariz. as she crossed a darkly lit street while pushing a bicycle.
+Uber’s self-driving division, known as the Advanced Technologies Group, came under scrutiny in 2018 after a self-driving Uber vehicle struck and killed a 49-year-old woman in Tempe, Ariz., as she crossed a darkly lit street while pushing a bicycle.
 Investigators found the backup human driver was streaming video on a cellphone at the time of the crash.

 The sale to Aurora puts Uber’s ATG division in the hands of a company that has prided itself on a slower approach to autonomy with an emphasis on safety.